An Educator’s Bill of Rights

 Those losses have a ripple effect, making day-to-day tasks harder for the staff who remain and leaving students without the services and support they need.
 In a state with the world’s eighth-largest economy, we can afford public schools built to thrive.

-Texas AFT and our 66,000 members across the state are developing an Educator’s Bill of Rights, and we’re bringing it to the Legislature in 2025.
+Texas AFT and our 66,000 members across the state have developed an Educator’s Bill of Rights, and we’re bringing it to the Legislature in 2025.

 Educators have a right to reasonable working conditions